Robbie Grossman Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, the 10th-best in the league.

-- The Angels have a 3.85 team ERA that ranks 11th across all league pitching staffs.
+- The Angels have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.

-- The Angels give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- The Angels allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers makes the start for the Angels, his sixth of the season.
-He is 0-2 with a 4.85 ERA and 31 strikeouts through 26 2/3 innings pitched.
+- Suarez (1-1) gets the starting nod for the Angels in his sixth start of the season.
+He has a 7.89 ERA in 21 2/3 innings pitched, with 18 strikeouts.

-- His most recent appearance was on Saturday against the Milwaukee Brewers, when the left-hander tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- His last appearance was on Sunday against the Milwaukee Brewers, when the left-hander tossed five scoreless innings while allowing two hits.

-- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .255 against him.
+- The 25-year-old has put up an ERA of 7.89, with 7.5 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .337 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.